"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 At the embassy, a Marine guard checked Jay’s passport, and smiled when he handed back his FBI badge.
 “Always like to see you guys around,” he said, and buzzed him through a security door.
 A receptionist steered him in the direction of the Ambassador’s office.
 On his way, he sniffed out an alcove that housed a coffeemaker.
 He looked for anything resembling a ceramic mug, and ended up filling a Styrofoam cup with coffee from the charred pot.
 He took a cautious sip and poured it out.

 He found the Ambassador’s office.
-At her desk outside it, Millie, the Ambassador’s secretary, scratched her head of thinning white hair while staring at a blank computer screen.
-“I will never figure this out!” she complained.
+Outside it, Millie, the Ambassador’s secretary, scratched her head of thinning white hair while staring at a blank screen.
+“I will never figure out these confounded computers!” she complained.

 “It helps to turn it on,” Jay said, and reached over to press the button on the systems drive.
 Instantly her screen lit up.